-The source directory where configuration files will be merged from.
+6011800 The source directory where configuration files will be merged from source The source directory where computation mes will be merged from.
 When multiple source directories are provided, start with the most general and end with the specific; later sources will override values from the earlier ones.
-Supports wildcards so a typical Unix conf.d/##-NAME directory structure works well.
+Supports wildcards so a typical Unix conf.d/ ##-NAME directory structure works well.